Shin splints is a general term used to describe exercise-induced pain in the front of the lower legs, or shins.

 Your GP may refer you for physiotherapy, or you may be able to refer yourself.
 You could also opt to see a physiotherapist privately.
 Read more about accessing physiotherapy.

-The physiotherapist can assess your injury, show you exercises you can do, and advise a suitable programme of rehabilitation.
+The physiotherapist can assess your injury, show you some exercises and advise a suitable programme of rehabilitation.

-Alternatively, your GP may refer you to a consultant in sport and exercise medicine.
+Alternatively, your GP may refer you to a consultant orthopaedic surgeon with a foot and ankle interest, or a consultant in sport and exercise medicine.
 These doctors are trained in assessing and treating sport-related problems.

 Getting back to your normal exercise programme